dphm/pair_identify/README.md

 **Usage:** `./setup.sh [chromosome] [tf1 name] [tf1 code] [tf2 code]`
 **Example:** `./setup.sh chr1 POU2F2 M00795_r M00059_r`

 If `grep` fails, or does not find any matches, it will return 0.
-In turn, *setup.sh* will return an exit code corresponding to which file it was unable to prepare: {1: RepeatMasker, 2: ChIP-seq, 3: tf1 TFBS, 4: tf2 TFBS}.
+In turn, *setup.sh* will return an exit code corresponding to the file it was unable to prepare: {1: RepeatMasker, 2: ChIP-seq, 3: tf1 TFBS, 4: tf2 TFBS}.

 ### All pairs